Assateague Coastal Trust's

 is it safe to swim?

 The EPA recommended cut-off for enterococcus bacteria levels is 104cfu/mL.
-When ACT measures a bacteria level of 105 cfu/mL of bacteria units per 100 ml sample or higher, it will be noted in red in the data table above.
-Samples exhibiting 105 cfu/mL of bacteria units per 100 mL sample or higher are also displayed as red swimmer icons on the Swim Guide app.
+Samples exhibiting 105 cfu/mL of bacteria units per 100 mL sample or higher are also displayed as red swimmer icons on the Swim Guide app and red circles in Water Reporter.

 Don’t swim after a rainstorm.
 The general rule is to wait 48 hours after a precipitation event.